California Trademark Search

 In addition, even if a similar trademark exists, your own use and registration may not infringe on that owner’s rights in certain situations.
 For example, if your trademark use is not similar enough to cause a likelihood of confusion among consumers, our trademark attorneys may defend your trademark use and ownership rights.
 This is a case-by-case analysis and we will defend your trademark rights to the fullest extent under the law.

-Trademark Search Attorney
+Trademark Search Attorney in California

 Conducting a trademark search can be a critical preliminary step to filing a trademark application.
 If you want to discuss trademark registration or have questions or concerns regarding a trademark search, please contact us.